-- A write-up as a PDF document, which includes any plots, diagrams, tables, pictures, and explanations - In a separate "file", submit all code used to derive the results - Tarball, zipped directory, lots of individual files w/ self-explanatory titles, etc. - Include original data files if possible
+- A write-up as a PDF document, which includes any plots, diagrams, tables, pictures, and explanations - In a separate "file", submit all code used to derive the results - Tarball, zipped directory, lots of individual files w/ self-explanatory titles, etc. - Include original data files if possible - In Absalon be mindful of the "Due Date".
+There can be confusion with "Available until" which is not the due date.

-• Late submission
+Late submission